wcbonner/BlueZ-DBus/README.md

 I started with a code example I found at https://forums.raspberrypi.com/viewtopic.php?t=353889&sid=2b10dcb0eca390f135ee8c64da253a9c and heavily modified to my own style.

+# The program has fuffilled it's original purpose.
+1. Connect to DBus
+2. Enumerate Bluetooth Adapters
+3. Power on a Bluetooth Adapter
+4. Enable Scanning for Bluetooth LE devices (In DBus Parlance, Discovery)
+5. Enable Messages from DBus to get the equivelent of Bluetooth Advertising Messages
+6. Decode Bluetooth Messages to be able to recognize temperature data stored in Manufacturer Data

 While testing the program I've learned a few interesting things.

 ## Running HCI Bluetooth Programs Are Not apparent